 The sample mean, also called the arithmetic mean, is the average of a sample space.
 To calculate the sample mean, sum all the data points in a sample space and then divide by the number of elements.

-To calculate the expected value of a discrete distribution multiply the events of the distribution with the probability of the element occurring.
+To calculate the expected value of a discrete distribution, multiply the events of the distribution by the probability of the event occuring.

 The sample standard deviation formula calculates the standard deviation of a sample population.
 The sample deviation is denoted with the Latin letter s, where the population standard deviation is denoted by the greek lower-case sigma symbol.